 When rendering a document, rinohtype will create a style log.
 It is written to disk using the same base name as the output file, but with a .stylelog extension.
-The information logged in the style log is invaluable when debugging your style sheet.
+The information logged in the style log is invaluable when developing a style sheet.
 It tells you which style maps to each element in the document.

+The style log lists the document elements that have been rendered to each page as a tree.
+The corresponding location of each document element in the source document is displayed on the same line, if the frontend provides this information.
+This typically includes the filename, line number and possibly other information such as a node name.

+For each document element, all matching styles are listed together with their specificity, ordered from high to low specificity.
+No styles are listed when there aren't any selectors matching the element; the default attribute value is used (for flowables) or looked up in the parent element(s) (for text/inline elements).
+See Section 5.4.4 for specifics.

+5.5 Style Logs 25

-The style log lists the document elements (as a tree) that have been rendered to each page, and for each element all matching styles are listed together with their specificity.
-No styles are listed when there aren't any selectors matching an element and the default values are used.
-The winning style is indicated with a > symbol.
-Styles that are not defined in the style sheet or its base(s) are marked with an x.
-If none of the styles are defined, rinohtype falls back to using the default style.
+The winning style is indicated with a > symbol in front of it.
+Styles that are not defined in the style sheet or its base(s) are marked with an \times .
+Each style name is followed by the (file)name of the top-most stylesheet where it is defined (within brackets) and the name of its base style (after >).